 The numbers are unlikely to get better.
 IDC says only 13 percent of New Zealand consumers expect to buy a wearable in the future.
 This is already having an effect on the number of devices shipped here.

 As IDC notes, the figures show New Zealanders are pragmatic about buying technology.
 We didn’t get caught up in the hype behind wearable devices.

 This makes sense.
 Fitness wearables have clear benefits and tend to be inexpensive.
 Smart watches are often costly and, fitness applications aside, don’t do much to make people more productive or to increase the quality of life.

 When Apple first sold its Watch, the emphasis was on its style and an ability to communicate.
 Fitness was an afterthought.

-Almost no-one in New Zealand picked the Apple as a fashion statement.
-It mainly went to geeks and technology types.
+Almost no-one in New Zealand picked the Apple Watch as a fashion statement.
+Geeks and technology types were the main buyers.
 Most say they value the notifications they get from the Watch more than anything else.

 But fitness comes a close second.
 It became the main justification to buy an Apple Watch.